Interslavic: In popular culture

-Interslavic is featured in Václav Marhoul's movie The Painted Bird (based on novel of the same title written by Polish-American writer Jerzy Kosiński), in which it plays the role of an unspecified Slavic language, making it the first movie to have it.
+Interslavic is featured in Václav Marhoul's 2019 film The Painted Bird (based on the novel of the same title by Polish-American writer Jerzy Kosiński), in which it plays the role of an unspecified Slavic language, making it the first movie to use the language.
 Marhoul stated that he decided to use Interslavic (after searching on Google for "Slavic Esperanto") so that no Slavic nation would nationally identify with the villagers depicted as bad people in the movie.
+The film also contains a song in Interslavic, titled "Dušo moja".

-Several musicians and bands have recorded music in Interslavic, for example: the album Počva by the Czech pagan folk group Ďyvina, the song Idemo v Karpaty by the Ukrainian reggae band The Vyo, the song Masovo pogrebanje by the Croatian folk band Mito Matija and several albums recorded by the Polish YouTuber Melac.
-The film The Painted Bird also contains a song in Interslavic, titled Dušo moja.
+Several musicians and bands have recorded music in Interslavic, including the album Počva by the Czech pagan folk group Ďyvina, the song "Idemo v Karpaty" by the Ukrainian reggae band the Vyo, the song "Masovo pogrebanje" by the Croatian folk band Mito Matija, and several albums recorded by the Polish YouTuber Melac.